CalmDownKarm/perpetualwhitebelt/content/_index.md

 This is my corner of the internet, and will essentially host a bunch of random things I think about, and occasionally some technical things as well.

+Follow the links in the menu - most of the technical stuff revolves around software, information extraction and machine learning.
+Don't take the Personal stuff too seriously - I write to rant.

 The title of this website reflects my progress in Brazilian Jiu Jitsu - where I'm the only person I know that needed to get knee surgery before I got a blue belt.
 I go by calmdownkarm on most platforms.
 Feel free to email me if you want to chat about NLP or social media.

 Shoutout to [Brady Salz](bradysalz.com) from whom I'm stealing most of this website